captnko/CentIdea/README.md

 Had some experience with both Android development and Kubernetes management.

-Any help is more than welcome and appreciated it.
+Any help is more than welcome and appreciated.

 We are planning to use Android Studio+GitHub for now